nestoru/gcp-microservices-poc/README.md

 - Any request not starting with that pattern should be refused
 - deploy.sh is used to deploy a specific version number (the major version) passed as unique argument.
 - It should not be used manually but for the purpose of this POC we first use it manually and then later use it from CI/CD.
-We will use helm for deploying the app to Google Kubernetes Engine (GKE)
+We will use helm for deploying the app to Google Kubernetes Engine (GKE).
+Terraform already used helm to deploy the ingress controller needed for load balancing microservices routes (check the terraform helm module).
 - In the helm directory we have already created and customized our chart, this is done using the below command and then changing files as needed
 ```
 helm create helm